5 Freshwater Aquarium Fish Beginners Should Avoid

 Second, they are high pooping machines and can destroy your tank as a beginner if you don’t clean it rapidly; therefore, it is straining.
 It is better for a beginner to clean the tank than keep this huge and high waste production fish.

-Third, pleco also consumes a lot of algae, and it will be expensive to get more algae or other green leaves within a short time.
-You should also remove the remaining green leafy because it might interfere with the freshness of clean water in the tank.
+Third, pleco also consumes many algae, and it will be expensive to get more algae or other green leaves within a short time.
+You should also remove the remaining green leafy because it might interfere with clean water’s freshness in the tank.

 They also need driftwood to nibble in the tank and stay healthy.
 These factors, therefore, make pleco not suitable fish for beginners to start with.